EPUK Statement on the VW emissions scandal

 What are the laws on car pollution?

 All new cars must comply with strict EU vehicle emission standards, known as Euro standards.
 Four pollutants are covered: carbon monoxide, hydrocarbons, nitrogen oxides, and particulate matter (diesel vehicles only at present).
-These maximum permitted emissions are gradually being tightened up – Euro IV came in on 1 January 2006 for cars and was followed by Euro V (September 2009) and Euro VI (approved January 2013) for light passenger and commercial vehicles.
+These maximum permitted emissions are gradually being tightened up - Euro IV came in on 1 January 2006 for cars and was followed by Euro V (September 2009) and Euro VI (approved January 2013) for light passenger and commercial vehicles.
 Second-hand cars will meet earlier standards and the older your car, the more polluting it is likely to be.
+The current vehicle emission scandal is due to some vehicle manufacturers producing vehicles which meet much more stringent emission standards during the test cycle than in the real world.

 As part of the annual MoT test vehicles have to pass an exhaust emissions test, with the standards based on the vehicle's age and type of engine.